A Worldsheet Derivation of the Classical Off-shell Boundary Action for the Dilaton in Half-Space: Introduction

-\textbf{Plan of paper:} In section \ref{sec:PF_halfspace}, we present the conceptual foundations of calculating $Z_{\text{HS}}$ and $I_{\text{HS}}$ using the method of images with Neumann boundary conditions imposed on the dilaton at the wall.
-We will comment in this section on how to still use the the method of images to impose Dirichlet boundary conditions on target space fields.
-We will have more to say about this in the discussion section.
+\textbf{Plan of paper:} In section \ref{sec:PF_halfspace}, we present the conceptual foundations of calculating $Z_{\text{HS}}$ and $I_{\text{HS}}$ using the method of images in analogy to how boundary conditions are imposed in the worldline case.

 In section \ref{sec:Setup}, we setup the calculation that we do in section \ref{sec:BoundaryAction}.
 In appendix \ref{sec:coincorrfunc}, we present the details of computing the one-point function $\left\langle\abs{Y^D+\sqrt{\apr}\eta^D(z)}\right\rangle$.
 We first expand $\eta^D(z)$ and the Laplacian in real spherical harmonics and then constrain the path integral by inserting a delta function to compute $\left\langle\abs{Y^D+\sqrt{\apr}\eta^D(z)}\right\rangle$.